goodfornothing/goodfornothing/README.md

 #### Check for life

-You can check your `bookmark` URLs for life by running `rake bookmarks:ping` daily.
+You can check your `trill` URLs for life by running `rake trills:ping` daily.
 Every time a bookmark fails to respond it'll be given a strike, two strikes and it'll be automatically unpublished.
 A strike is deducted for every active response.

 ## Datum factories

 #### Wordpress

-You can import posts from standard Wordpress eXtended RSS formatted files to the Posts and Warbles or Tags models using the following rake task:
+You can import posts from standard Wordpress eXtended RSS formatted files to the Posts and Trills models using the following rake task:

     rake migrate:wordpress filename